cfsimplicity/spreadsheet-cfml/README.md

 - Uses a newer version of the java POI library (3.15).
 - Fixes various outstanding bugs/omissions.
 - No dependency on Lucee within the included jar files.
-- Written entirely in Lucee script.
+- Written entirely in CFML script.

 ##Downsides